Mack model EH trucks

 The Mack model EH trucks were a family of 4x2 trucks used by the US and British military before and during World War II.
-They were built in conventional and cab over engine models, and were used as both trucks and semi-tractors.
+They were built in conventional and cab-over-engine models and were used as both trucks and semi-tractors.
 Originally a commercial design, in 1943 a military version became standard.

 History

-From 1937 the US armed forces had bought Mack's commercial E series in small orders, the EH was the largest model.
-In 1942 large numbers of modified trucks were supplied under Lend-Lease to Britain and many could be seen carrying the L or H-numbers of the British War Department.
+In 1937, the US armed forces bought Mack's commercial E series in small orders, the EH was the largest model.
+In 1942, large numbers of modified trucks were supplied under Lend-Lease to Britain and many could be seen carrying the L or H-numbers of the British War Department.
 They differed from the commercial type by lacking chrome trim and nameplates, and were fitted with a military style cargo body with canvas cover.
 They were painted olive drab all over.
 510 EH, 70 EHU, 140 EHT with semi-trailers ST20, 180 EHUT with semi-trailers ST20 were delivered.

 In 1943 a military design version of the EH type was destined mainly for Defense Aid.
 From the total of 3450 EH produced, 2400 were supplied to Britain.

-After the war the E series commercial production continued until 1950.
+After the war, the E series commercial production continued until 1950.